henrik42/solo/README.md

         box-sizing: border-box;
     }

-When you save the file the effect will be visible in the browser.
+When you save the file the effect will _automagically_ be visible in the browser.
 Note that no page reload takes place!

 Now let's add a `:post` condition with side-effect to `load-current-loggers` in `src/cljs/solo/spa.cljs`: